arockenberger/NorKorr/README.md

 ## Appendix 2

-### Zotero Group library
+### Zotero Group Library

-for scholarly editions of letters and correspondences in the hold of NB
+For scholarly editions of letters and correspondences in the hold of NB.
+Link to [Group Library](https://www.zotero.org/groups/2214573/norkorr).

 ### URNs

-of scholarly editions of letters and correspondences in Bokhylla.no

-Creating the corpus via bokhylla.no

-Title “brev”, medium “books”, language “Norwegian (bokmål)” yields 718 hits; these were sorted chronologically, starting with the oldest.
-After manual inspection of each item, only the ones that match the following criteria are saved into a list of results “NorKorr-nb”.
-A search on 2018-08-13 yielded 173 books out of 718 hits.
-The list needs to be checked against the criteria below again and exported into Zotero (this is not possible via nb.no yet; it would have to be done manually for each item).
+tba

 ### Selection Criteria